Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Examples "Previous section in reading order")]   [[\>](#NetCDF_002d4-Format "Next section in reading order")]       [[\<\<](#File-Format "Beginning of this chapter or previous chapter")]   [[Up](#File-Format "Up section")]   [[\>\>](#Internal-Dispatch-Table "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------- -------------------------------------------------------------- --- ------------------------------------------------------------------------ ----------------------------------- --------------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-C.2 The 64-bit Offset Format {.section}
+C.2 The 64-bit Offset Format
 ----------------------------

 The netCDF 64-bit offset format differs from the classic format only in